-TCU's roster of rejects looking like one of the nation's best heading into rivalry game vs. Texas
+TCU's roster of 'rejects' looking like one of the nation's best heading into rivalry game vs. Texas

 On Saturday, TCU will try to beat Texas with a bunch of guys the Longhorns didn't want